Ecology and evolution of the earliest terrestrial arthropods

 This PhD project will investigate the invertebrate fauna preserved in the Early Devonian Rhynie chert.

-We will employ the latest imaging and image processing techniques to systematically investigate the fauna of the Rhynie chert in order to gain a fuller picture of the biodiversity and the nature of the interactions between different organisms and their palaeoenvironments.
+We will employ the latest imaging and analytical techniques to systematically describe and quantify the fauna of the Rhynie chert in order to gain an unprecedented picture of the biodiversity.
+In particular, we will investigate the nature of the interactions between different organisms and their palaeoenvironments, providing us with a unique reconstruction of this Palaeozoic terrestrial ecosystem.

 - Examine the huge thin section collection of Rhynie chert material at the Natural History Museum in London, the Hunterian Museum, the University of Aberdeen and the University of Münster